TurBoss/blt/doc/tree.rst

     flag is present, the tree will start with an empty tag table.

 *treeName* **children** *parentName* ?\ *switches* ... ?
-  Returns a list of the node ids for children of *parentName*.
-  *ParentName* is an node index or a tag (like "root") but may not reference multiple nodes.  *Switches* may be any of the following.
+  Returns a list of the node IDs of the children of the node *parentName*.  *ParentName* is a node ID or a tag (like "root") but may not reference multiple nodes.  *Switches* may be any of the following.

   **-from** *nodeName*
-    Sets the starting point in the list of children to collect node ids.
-    *NodeName* is an node index or a tag (like "root") but may not reference multiple nodes.
+    Sets the starting range of children.  *NodeName* is a node ID or a tag (like "root") but may not reference multiple nodes.
 It must be a child node of *parentName*.
 By default, the starting point is the first child.

   **-nocomplain**
-    If *parentName* is not a valid node id or tag, return an empty list instead of generating an error.
+    If *parentName* is not a valid node ID or tag, return an empty list instead of generating an error.

   **-to** *nodeName*
-    Sets the finishing point in the list of children to collect node ids.
-    *NodeName* is an node index or a tag (like "root") but may not reference multiple nodes.
+    Sets the end of the range of children.  *NodeName* is a node ID or a tag (like "root") but may not reference multiple nodes.
 It must be a child node of *parentName*.
-By default, the finishing point is the last child.
+By default, the end point is the last child.

 *treeName* **copy** *destParentNode* ? *srcNode* ?\ *switches*  ... ?
   Makes a copy of *srcNode* in *destParentNode*.
 Both nodes *srcNode* and *destParentNode* must already exist. *DestParentNode* is a node in *treeName*.
 The ID of the new node in *treeName* is returned.
 By default *srcNode* is a node in *treeName*.  *Switches* may be any of the following.

   **-label** *nodeLabel*